Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$: Weak coupling analytic solution

 For large $S$ the harmonic number goes as $S_1(S)\sim \log S$ and we get higher powers of $\log S$ in the asymptotics, which is totally unexpected and may signal either new physics or that the conjectured QSC contains some additional subtleties, which we are yet to understand.
 We notice, however, that those terms are accompanied with inverse powers of $\pi$ which is a signature of the massless modes.
 This phenomenon clearly deserves further more detailed exploration.

-The strong coupling semi-classical analysis seems to suggest that the extra logs should be suppressed at large coupling and that the scaling in large S is similar to that in AdS$_5$, this is in contrast with the case of mixed-flux and pure NS-NS flux \cite{Loewy:2002gf,David:2014qta}.
-Note that the presence of the $\log^n S$ terms in the perturbative expansion does not necessarily mean that the expected $\log S$ scaling is violated at finite coupling, as those terms could be produced, for example, by some expressions of the type $e^{-g/\pi \log S}$.
+The strong coupling semi-classical analysis seems to suggest that the extra logs should be suppressed at large coupling and that the scaling in large S is similar to that in AdS$_5$, this is in contrast with the case of pure NS-NS flux \cite{Loewy:2002gf}, see \cite{David:2014qta,Banerjee:2015qeq} regarding mixed-flux.
+Note that the presence of the $\log^n S$ terms in the perturbative expansion does not necessarily mean that the expected $\log S$ scaling is violated at finite coupling, as those terms could be produced, for example, by some expressions of the type $e^{-g/\pi \log S}$ \footnote{An intriguing possibility is that expressions of the form $e^{-g\log S}$ might be L\"uscher-type corrections from very light particles, $m\sim g$.
+We thank B. Basso for bringing this to our attention.}.
 In would be interesting to study the large $S$ behaviour numerically at finite $g$ and also analytically.
 At the same time, notice that the general argument about the large-spin $\log{S}$ scaling in CFTs~\cite{Alday:2007mf} is only valid in $D>2$ CFTs.
 We reserve this for further explorations.